-In this section, we want to introduce some freely available tools (other than DataWiz) that support researchers in conducting best practice data management:
+In this section, we also want to introduce some other freely available tools (other than DataWiz) that support researchers in conducting best practice data management:

 Data Management Planning